 What to look for on an egg label

-When shopping for eggs you should find lots of information on the packaging, including the farming method, egg size, best-before date and nutrition information.
+When shopping for eggs you should find lots of information on the packaging, including the egg size, best-before date, nutrition information, contact details for the producer, and the farming method.

 A number of egg farming methods are used in New Zealand, providing a range for consumer choice, and commercial egg farmers have agreed as a whole to voluntarily label their products.